Life Cycle Assessment (LCA) – Complete Beginner’s Guide

 However, the calculation of the equivalents doesn’t happen until step 3 in our impact assessment.
 First, we have to choose from the impact categories that are relevant to our overall assessment.

-In the last step of our impact assessment, we finally calculate all our equivalents.
+In the last step of our impact assessment, we (our software) finally calculate all our equivalents.
 We sum them up in overall impact category totals.

 Now that we know what we want to measure, what does the impact of the T-Shirt look like?
 Let’s look into our example in Ecochain Mobius again.
 In this example, we decided to measure the footprint of our T-Shirt in CO₂-equivalent, which is also called “Global Warming Potential”, short GWP.
 You can see that a lot of the impact of the T-Shirt comes from electricity.

-Now we see that almost 50% of the carbon footprint of our T-Shirt actually comes from the electricity we use to manufacture them.
+Now we see that almost 50% of the carbon footprint of our T-shirts comes from the electricity we use to manufacture them.
 Only about 18% come from cotton fibers.

 Now, let’s interpret our results.